snotskie/ttrpg/md/index.md

 </div>

-These background details will help you and your table build the story and set your **Backstory**, which is used by your **History Stat** and your **Apts and Specs** (described later in this chapter).
+These background details will help you and your table build the world and set your **Backstory**, which is used by your **History Stat** and your **Apts and Specs** (described later in this chapter).
 If your game's setting has **non-human characters** and your character is one of them, also work with your table to determine how your non-human background affects your Backstory or Stats.

 And as you play, **keep notes**!
 These can help you reflect on your **character's relationship to the group's evolving narrative**.
 Maybe not everyone in the party is enthused about the items the party stole last time!
 Such reflection can help you **shape the course** of your Backstory and your character's development over the duration of the story, **make important character choices** during your sessions, and **inspire you and your table** for ideas for future scenes.